aws-amplify/docs/docs/lib/getting-started/fragments/android/setup.md

 apply plugin: 'com.amplifyframework.amplifytools'
 ```

 b.
 Next, add the following dependencies to your **app** `build.gradle`.
-Note the declaration of `compileOptions`, to make use of Java 8 features:
+Note the declaration of `compileOptions`, to make use of Java 8 features like Lambda Expressions.

 ```gradle
 android {